 While painting the woodwork in your home might not have as dramatic an effect as painting the walls, it is amazing how a fresh coat of paint around mouldings such as skirting boards and architrave will smarten up your interiors.

-Before you begin, consider the finish you want to achieve — different paint types will result in different looks.
+Before you begin, consider the finish you want to achieve — different paint types will result in different looks and check out our pick of the best paint for wood for guidance.

 Choosing the right interior woodwork paint